Ketnet

-Ketnet is a Dutch-language public children's television channel in Belgium owned and operated by the VRT, Flemish public broadcaster.
-It broadcasts a mix of locally produced and imported productions on the VRT3 channel from 6am until 8pm.
+Ketnet is a Flemish public children's television channel in Belgium owned and operated by the VRT, Flemish public broadcaster.
+It broadcasts a mix of locally produced and imported productions on the VRT 3 channel from 6 am until 8 pm.

+History

 On 1 December 1997, BRTN 2 was replaced by Canvas and Ketnet.
+From the start of the channel, the program offering from Flemish soil has been diversified.
+The best-known and/or longest-running titles are Amika, Dag Sinterklaas, De Boomhut, Karrewiet, Kulderzipken, Mega Mindy, Samson en Gert, Spring, and W817.
+In addition, various foreign series are also purchased.

+Ketnet started as a channel for 4 to 15-year-olds.
+Programs were broadcast to young teenagers such as Studio.Ket, King of the Hill, NBA Jam, Ultratop, Ready or Not and Married... with Children, among others.
+In September 1999, the target group was changed to 4 to 12-year-olds, and no new teenage programs were purchased.
+Ultratop was last broadcast on 31 December 2000 and King of the Hill on 12 January 2001.
+Nowadays Ketnet broadcasts for 2 to 12-year-olds.

+Since Ketnet underwent a major renewal operation in April 2006, many old (regular) programs have disappeared from the programming, including Zorro, Skippy, Tintin, Once Upon a Time..., The Busy World of Richard Scarry, Tik Tak, Bassie and Adriaan, Allemaal beestjes, Alfred J. Kwak, Hey Arnold!, Liegebeest, Postbus X and Pingu.
+Many of these programs were also broadcast by the predecessor BRTN TV2 before the creation of Ketnet.

-On 1 May 2012, Ketnet has been moved on a new channel, timesharing with Op 12.
-Op 12 closed on 31 December 2014.
+On 1 May 2012, Ketnet has been moved on a new channel, timesharing with OP12.
+OP12 closed on 31 December 2014.

-The preschool programmes are broadcast on Ketnet Junior between 10am to 7pm on Canvas.
+The preschool programmes are broadcast on Ketnet Junior between 10 am to 7 pm on VRT Canvas.

-Its French-language counterpart is Ouftivi on La Trois.
+Its French-language counterpart is Auvio Kids TV on La Trois.

 Presenters

 As with VRT's main television station één, Ketnet employs in-vision continuity announcers.
 In the case of Ketnet, the announcers also present various programmes for the station and are known as Ketnetwrappers.